 As economic activity resumes over time, workers will return to a labor market that has permanently changed.
 Many of the jobs that have been lost will not come back.
 Workers will be forced to seek new opportunities in an economy where more consumers are relying on e-commerce, more businesses are adopting automation, and more people are teleworking.
 Many of the jobs that return will look fundamentally different and require new skills as workers navigate the transition from an industrial to a digital economy.
 For example, good jobs in sectors like construction now require significant technical training and home health aides use digital tools in their daily work.

 To address the challenges presented above, a new framework for education and training policy would meet four objectives:

 1. All unemployed and low-wage workers can afford effective training that will lead to a good job

-2. Employers provide work-based training opportunities and improve job quality
+2. Employers, labor, and community partners collaborate to provide work-based training opportunities and improve job quality

 3. An adequate supply of effective education and training options are available, including online programs

 4. Workers have the information, guidance, and support needed to navigate the job market, training options, and pathways to economic security

 Goal 1: All unemployed and low-wage workers can afford the training programs that will lead to good jobs and wage increases

 Many unemployed and low-income workers cannot access or afford effective career-oriented education and training programs that would help them secure good jobs in the economy that emerges.
 Community colleges and other training providers are struggling to maintain operations in the face of huge budget cuts and social distancing restrictions.
 Effective programs—including those delivered online—are unaffordable or inaccessible to too many workers, while many available training programs are ineffective and do not lead to good jobs.